vorachaitya/BlockChain/README.md

 ![DAO](https://user-images.githubusercontent.com/90527884/212657647-d5f67da0-c5af-4fa8-accc-0510bcff1e40.jpg)

-**Hard Fork**

-During a hard fork,software implementing a protocol and its mining procedures is upgraded.Once a user upgrades their software,that version rejects all transactions from older software,effectively creating a new branch of the blockchain.However,those users who retain the old software continue to process transactions.
+**Hard Fork:** During a hard fork,software implementing a protocol and its mining procedures is upgraded.Once a user upgrades their software,that version rejects all transactions from older software,effectively creating a new branch of the blockchain.However,those users who retain the old software continue to process transactions.